omeka/omeka-s-enduser/docs/sites/site_settings.md

 **Search type** is a dropdown which allows you to set from which site(s) the search bar generates results:

-- This site: only return results from this site;
+- This site: only return results from this site.
 - All sites: return results for all sites on the installation.

 **Search resources** is a series of checkboxes which let you select which types of resources are searched from the main search field on the site.
 Select from: site pages, items, and item sets.
 You can select all if you want.